top of page

 Conclusion:

-So, next time you find yourself at Dew Bottoms, remember that it’s not just a funny name; it’s a place filled with history, charm, and a good dose of humor.
+So next time you find yourself at Dew Bottoms, remember that it is not just a funny name.
+It is a place filled with beauty, history and a good dose of Yorkshire humour.
+Whether you are hiking the hills, enjoying a pint at the pub or watching cows munch dew‑soaked grass, Dew Bottoms is a hidden gem worth discovering.

 FACEBOOK - strangeplacenames